singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 7  }
 ```

-When performed on a binary  search tree, it visits the nodes in ascending order (hence the name"in-order").
+When performed on a binary  search tree, it visits the nodes in ascending order (hence the name "in-order").

 **Pre-Order Traversal**